Farid-Jam/Farid-Jam/README.md

 ## Hi, I'm Farid.
 Welcome to my GitHub profile!
 I'm currently...
-- 🎾 Iworking on a simple pong game made with C++
+- 🎾 working on a simple pong game made with C++
 - 🌱 learning how to more accessibly incorporate AI into my projects
 - 🤝 looking to collaborate with local start-ups